BattleBrisket/rails-force-reload/README.md

 This is the recommended way to handle singular associations, given the side effects of reloading the parent, however both methods will technically work.

 [DHH expressed satisfaction](https://groups.google.com/d/msg/rubyonrails-core/6ZPPg1ZmjQA/kTT-GKwew10J) with divergent handling to `has_one` vs `has_many` associations.
-Obviously, we (politely!) disagree with this assessment.
+We (politely!) disagree with this assessment.

+##### Our totally subjective opinion

-The "reload before/after" syntax, coupled with the introduction of a dynamic magic method to recover lost functionality would seem to be a net loss.
-The universal consistency of `@parent.association(true)` also better supports _Least Surprise_ theory.
+- The "reload before/after" syntax, coupled with the introduction of a dynamic magic method to recover lost functionality would seem to be a net loss.
+- The universal consistency of `@parent.association(true)` also better supports _Least Surprise_ theory.

-Looking at the meta, Singular and Collection associations behave differently, but are grouped and handled collectively, both within the Rails core and Rails-powered applications.
+- Looking at the meta, `SingularAssociation` and `CollectionAssociation` behave a little differently, but are grouped and handled collectively, both within the Rails core and Rails-powered applications.
 The close relationship warrants maintaining parity where possible.

 ## Development